-I have come across a company that hides the Internet Options tab in Internet Explorer to discourage users from changing the options – which makes sense since network admins are the only ones who are supposed to access these options.
+I have worked at many companies that hide the Internet Options tab in Internet Explorer to discourage users from changing the options, which makes sense since network admins are the only ones who are supposed to access these options.

-In a controlled environment, companies usually allow only one type of browser like Internet Explorer and those companies usually don’t allow their employees to change the Internet Options like default the homepage and proxies.
+In a controlled environment, companies usually allow only one type of browser like Internet Explorer and those companies usually don’t allow their employees to change the Internet Options like default the homepage and proxy server.

 Below is a typical Internet Options window:

-To disable any Tab in the Internet Options window follow these steps.
+To disable any tab in the Internet Options window, follow these steps below:

-· On the right pane of the window double click on the item you want to disable.
-For example, to disable the Advanced tab double click on Disable the Advanced page option.
+Step 3: On the right pane of the window, double click on the item you want to disable.
+For example, to disable the Advanced tab, double click on Disable the Advanced page option.

-· In the properties window click on the Enabled option and click Ok.
-The advanced Tab in the Internet Options window will now be disabled and removed.
+Step 4: In the properties window, click on the Enabled option and click OK.
+The Advanced tab in the Internet Options window will now be disabled and removed.

-· Follow the previous steps to disable other items in the Internet Options Window.
-To enable items just select the not configured option in the properties window and click Ok.
+Step 5: Follow the previous steps to disable other items in the Internet Options window.
+To enable items, just select the Not Configured option in the properties window and click OK.

 There you have it!
-For less savvy computer users who don’t know GPEDIT, it should discourage them from changing the advanced settings of the Internet options.
+For less savvy computer users who don’t know about GPEDIT, it should discourage them from changing the advanced settings in IE.